manifold-systems/manifold/docs/manifold-templates.md

 It supports the full Java language, type-safe arguments to templates, type-safe inclusion of other templates, shared layouts for templates and custom base classes for application-specific logic, among other features.

-ManTL files have the suffix `mtl`, often optionally preceded by the language that the template is targeting e.g., `index.html.mtl`.

-What sets ManTL apart?
-Templates compile directly in your build as if Java source files _without a code generation build step_, therefore your Java source code can reference and use your template files by name directly as Java classes.
-This level of type-safety ensures both integrity and high performance, both at runtime and compile-time.
-It also enables tooling like the [Manifold IntelliJ plugin](https://plugins.jetbrains.com/plugin/10057-manifold) to provide deterministic code completion, usage searching, and refactoring.
-Additionally Manifold professional quality support in IntelliJ provides incremental compilation and hot swap debugging -- make incremental template changes and see them live on your running server.
+Templates compile directly in your build as if Java source files _without a separate code generation build step_, therefore your Java source code can reference and use your template files by name directly as _Java classes_.
+This level of integration and type-safety promotes higher levels of integrity and performance.
+It also enables tooling like the [Manifold IntelliJ plugin](https://plugins.jetbrains.com/plugin/10057-manifold) to provide deterministic code completion, navigation, usage searching, and refactoring.
+Additionally the IntelliJ plugin enables incremental compilation and hot swap debugging, allowing you to make template changes in a running application.

 ## Table of Contents
 - [Installing](#installing)